dtcenter/METviewer/docs/eclvplots.rst

 Like ROC diagrams, it gives information that can be used in decision making.

-Details
+How-To
 -------

-The ECLV plot can only be produced using output from the MET ECLV line type.
+Note: The ECLV plot can only be produced using output from the MET ECLV line type.
 If your database lacks this information, a different plot type should be selected.

+Selection of options to produce the ECLV plot proceeds approxately counter-clockwise around the METviewer window.

+1. Select the desired database from the “Select databases” pulldown menu at the top margin of the METviewer window.

+2. There are a number of tabs just under the database pulldown menu.
+Select the ‘Eclv’ tab.

+3. Select the desired series variable to calculate statistics for in the “Series Variables” tab.
+Press the “+ Series Variable” button to reveal two pulldown menus.
+The first pulldown menu in the lists the categories available in the selected dataset.
+The second pulldown menu allows you to select the value of that category.

+4. For a ECLV plot, the forecast variable (“FCST_VAR”) must be selected.
+This is found in the "Specialized Plot Fixed Values" section.
+In the example below, the forecast variable is “”.

+5. It usually does not make sense to mix statistic for different groups.
+The desired group to calculate statistics over can be specified in the “Specialized Plot Fixed Values” section.
+A single domain (category: “VX_MASK”, value: “CONUS”) is chosen.
+If multiple domains or threshold were chosen, the statistics would be a summary of all of those cases together, which may not always be desired.

 Examples
 --------